MPh-py/MPh/tools/ReadMe.md

 defined in `pyproject.toml`.

 Run any of the dev tools via the helper scripts in the `tools` folder.
-For example `uv run tools/lint.py` to lint the code (same as `uv run ruff check`), `uv run tools/types.py` to check types, etc.
+For example `uv run tools/lint_code.py` to lint the code for quality issues (same as `uv run ruff check`), `uv run tools/check_types.py` to check type annotations, etc.

-You may also install into an existing virtual environment or even the global Python environment with `uv pip install --editable .`.
+Alternatively, you may also install from source into an existing virtual environment or even the global Python environment with `uv pip install --group dev --editable .`.
 The `--editable` flag makes it so that all code changes take immediate effect without re-installing the package.

-When using Pip, follow the standard workflow: Create a virtual Python environment `python -m venv .venv`, activate it, and install the project in it with `pip install --editable .`
+When using Pip, follow the standard workflow: Create a virtual Python environment `python -m venv .venv`, activate it, and install the project in it with `pip install --group dev --editable .`

 [UV]: https://docs.astral.sh/uv
 [Pip]: https://pip.pypa.io